Links

 Standard message components

-CSML message components all have a matching message format for client use in regular JSON.
-They can be extended by adding additional properties to the content wrapper.
+CSML message components all have a matching message format for client use in regular JSON

 {